 Two players from the same offensive position rarely get in the same year these days.
 It hasn't happened since 2006, when quarterbacks Troy Aikman and Warren Moon were both inducted.
 This is the reason why there has been a logjam at wide receiver.

 "If a running back gets in this year, it's going to be Curtis Martin," one Hall of Fame voter said this week.
 "And two running backs aren't going in."

 So, if the decision comes down to Bettis or Martin, the choice is Martin.

 Bettis has fewer 1,000-yard seasons in his career.
 He has fewer yards per carry.
 He has fewer receptions.
 He has fewer total touchdowns.

 Still, running backs are judged more on rushing yards than rings.
-Bettis ranks sixth all-time in the NFL with 13,662 yards rushing.
-Martin is fourth with 14,101, which is 439 more rushing yards than Bettis.
+Bettis ranks sixth all time in the NFL with 13,662 yards rushing.
+Martin is fourth with 14,101, 439 more yards than Bettis.